 Third, the production of physical project inputs could also be correlated with overall trade volumes or foreign direct investment.
 China's share of world manufacturing value added rose steadily over the sample period and this rise coincided with a large demand shock for raw materials (Autor et al. 2016).
-Quite plausibly, frequent recipients of Chinese transport infrastructure projects are also frequent host regions of investment projects and have close trade ties with China.
+It could be that frequent recipients of Chinese transport infrastructure projects are also frequent host regions of investment projects and have close trade ties with China.
 If this is the case, then the differences in the spatial concentration of economic activity might be the result of trade and investment, rather than transport infrastructure projects.
 To address this concern, we later present robustness checks where we control for the yearly volume of exports to China, imports from China, and Chinese foreign direct investment, interacted with a set of variables that makes it more or less likely that a region is affected by changes of these variables.

 Last but not least, our empirical strategy is related to a large shift-share literature, in which instruments are usually constructed as sums of shocks to a variety of industries with varying local exposures.
-There are two ways to achieve identification in such settings.
+Absent parallel trends, there are two ways to achieve identification in such settings under an alternative set of assumptions.
 Local industry shares can be interpreted as instruments, provided that they are exogenous (Goldsmith-Pinkham et al. 2020).
-As Borusyak et al. (2018) demonstrate, identification can also be purely based on exogenous variation in the time-series shocks, even when variation in local exposures is endogenous.33 In fact, our design is most similar to that of Nunn and Qian (2014), which Borusyak et al. (2018) highlight as one of the cases where their result applies.
+As Borusyak et al. (2020) demonstrate, identification can also be purely based on exogenous variation in the time-series shocks, even when variation in local exposures is endogenous.
+Contrary to this literature, our setting does not involve many shocks in different industries but a single endogenous exposure to a single, potentially endogenous, shock.
+Rather than trying to convince the reader that one of these shocks is-unconditionally-exogenous, we rely on the alternative assumptions outlined above (and test their validity below).